maartenpaul/NL-BIOMERO/README.md

     - Select a fun workflow, e.g. `cellpose`.
         - Change the `nuc channel` to the channel to segment
         - Uncheck the `use gpu` unless you setup a nice Slurm w/ GPU
-    - Refresh your Omero `Explore` tab to see your `hello world` dataset with a mask image when the workflow is done.
+    - Refresh your OMERO `Explore` tab to see your `hello world` dataset with a mask image when the workflow is done.